Airwallex raises $80M for its international payment service for businesses

 Product R&D is shared across Melbourne and Shanghai, while Hong Kong accounts for business development, compliance and more, Zhang explained.
 However, Airwallex’s locations in London and San Francisco are likely to account for most of the upcoming headcount growth planned following this funding.
 Right now, Airwallex has around 100 staff, according to Zhang.

-The company is also aiming to expand its product range, too.
+The company is also aiming to expand its product range.

-The firm is in the process of applying for a virtual banking license in Hong Kong, a third-party payment license in mainland China, and a cross-border Chinese yuan license.
-One goal, Zhang revealed, is to offer working capital loans to SMEs to help them to scale their businesses to the next level.
+The firm is in the process of applying for a virtual banking license in Hong Kong, a third-party payment license in mainland China and a cross-border Chinese yuan license.
+One goal, Zhang revealed, is to offer working capital loans to SMEs to help them scale their businesses to the next level.
 Airwallex is working with an undisclosed partner to underwrite deals in the future.
 Zhang explained that the company sees a gap in the market since banks don’t have access to critical data on clients for loan assessments.

-More generally, he’s bullish for the future despite Brexit and the ongoing trade war between the U.S. and China.
+More generally, he’s bullish for the future, despite Brexit and the ongoing trade war between the U.S. and China.

 “The trade war gives the Chinese yuan a lot of vitality, and we’ve seen more demand in the market.
-China’s belt road initiative has really taken off, too, and we’re seeing the impact in many many of our payment corridors,” he explained.
+China’s belt road initiative has really taken off, too, and we’re seeing the impact in many, many of our payment corridors,” he explained.
 “Business has been booming, especially as traditional offline SMEs start to move online and go from domestic to global.”

 “We want to be the backbone to support these new opportunities for businesses,” Zhang added.